cern-cta/CTA/taped/cta-taped.1cta.md

 idle_scheduling_interval_secs *(default: 10)*

-:   Delay before retrying after the scheduler reports that no mount is available.
+:   Delay before retrying when no mount is available or scheduling fails.
+Also applied after a failed tape session if the drive remains reusable.
+Successful sessions do not incur this delay.

 drive_state_poll_interval_secs *(default: 5)*